-The Reserve provides for a large tract of open green space that complements the surrounding rural environment.
-The Reserve area allows for improved visual amenity with space to accommodate large numbers of trees and plantings as well as open grass areas.
-This contributes to the overall attractiveness of the Springfield locality.
+The reserve provides for a tract of open green space available for public use that complements the surrounding rural environment.
+The reserve area allows for improved visual amenity with space to accommodate trees and plantings as well as open grass areas.
+This contributes to the overall attractiveness of the rural environment.